 The chapter has met minimum expectations and standards.

 60% to 69.99%

 The chapter has not met minimum standards and is placed on probation.

 The chapter’s rating is unacceptable and placed on immediate suspension.
 (For the inaugural year of evaluations, chapters that receive one star are placed on probation.)

 All chapters receiving a one or two star rating are placed on probation and required to develop a comprehensive improvement plan with FSL staff and their (inter)national headquarters.
+In addition, any chapter with a one-star rating is not permitted to participate in Fall Formal Recruitment or Intake programs.
 The plan(s) will have checkpoints throughout the year to hold the chapter accountable in their goals.
-In 2018, should a chapter on probation not receive a three star or above rating, they are subject to suspension.